jere1882/deep-KCorrect/README.md

 # Deep K-Correct

-This repository estimates K corrections from galaxy images by fine tuning the AstroCLIP foundation model.
+This package contains utilities to calculate galaxy K corrections using a fine-tuned version of AstroCLIP foundation model.
+- K corrections can be calculated either from galaxy images (in bands g, r and z) or from galaxy spectra.
+- A statistical comparison is made against the SOTA tool "kCorrect", which is not ML based.

 # Setting up the environment